-Literature review

-Motion planning for kinematic models, sometimes referred to as driftless or nonholonomic models, is a classic problem in robotics; see [8] and also the references therein.
-In particular, the algorithms in [9], [10], [11] focus on dynamical aspects and exploit controllability properties.
+Literature review.
+Motion planning for kinematic models, sometimes referred to as driftless or nonholonomic models, is a classic problem in robotics; see [10] and also the references therein.
+In particular, the algorithms in [12, 13, 18] focus on dynamical aspects and exploit controllability properties.

-For the class of systems of interest in this paper, the search for a motion planning algorithm is closely related to the inverse-kinematics problem.
-Example inversekinematics methods include (i) iterative numerical methods for nonlinear optimization, see [12], (ii) geometric and decoupling methods for classes of manipulators, see [13], [14], (iii) the Paden-Kahan subproblems approach, see [15], [11], and (iv) the general polynomial programming approach, see [16].
+On the other hand, the class of nonholonomic systems that motivate the work in this paper are special underactuated mechanical systems; see the definition in [4].
+In particular, due to the technique of kinematic reductions outlined in the previous subsection (see also [4]), the search for a motion planning algorithm is closely related to the inverse-kinematics problem.
+Example inverse-kinematics methods include (i) iterative numerical methods for nonlinear optimization, see [9], (ii) geometric and decoupling methods for classes of manipulators, see [21, 23], (iii) the Paden-Kahan subproblems approach, see [18, 19], and (iv) the general polynomial programming approach, see [15].
 The latter and more general method is based on tools from algebraic geometry and relies on simultaneously solving systems of algebraic equations.

-Despite these efforts, no general methodology is currently available to solve these problems in closedform.
-Accordingly, it is common to provide and catalog closed-form solutions for classes of relevant example systems; see [11], [13], [14].
+Despite these efforts, no general methodology is currently available to solve these problems in closed-form.
+Accordingly, it is common to provide and catalog closed-form solutions for classes of relevant example systems; see [18, 21, 23].